timeplus-io/docs/docs/proton-kafka.md

 :::info

-Since Proton v1.3.29, Protobuf messages can be read with all or partial columns.
+Protobuf messages can be read with all or partial columns.
 Please check [this page](proton-format-schema).

 :::

 #### Multiple columns to write to Kafka{#multi_col_write}

-To write data via Kafka API (only available to Proton v1.3.18+), you can choose different data formats:
+To write data via Kafka API, you can choose different data formats:

 ##### JSONEachRow